ATM: Scrip Cash Dispenser

+Teller Assist Unit

-A teller assist unit (TAU) is distinct in that it is designed to be operated solely by trained personnel and not by the general public, does integrate directly into interbank networks, and usually is controlled by a computer that is not directly integrated into the overall construction of the unit.
+A teller assist unit (TAU) is distinct in that it is designed to be operated solely by trained personnel and not by the general public, integrates directly into interbank networks, and usually is controlled by a computer that is not directly integrated into the overall construction of the unit.

 A Web ATM is an online interface for ATM card banking that uses a smart card reader.
 All the usual ATM functions are available, except for withdrawing cash.
 Most banks in Taiwan provide these online services.